-8.1 The firm agrees to pay the costs of the SRA's investigation in the sum of $\pm 600$ .
+1. The firm agrees to pay the costs of the SRA's investigation in the sum of £1,350.
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.
+The date of this Agreement is 2 May 2025.
 Search again [https://consultations.sra.org.uk/consumers/solicitor-check/]